sigmf/SigMF/sigmf-spec.md

 **The `header_bytes` Field**

-This field specifies the number of bytes located in the dataset at the start of where the chunk of samples referenced by this Captures Segment would otherwise begin, that are not valid sample data.
+The number of bytes preceding a chunk of samples that are not sample data, used ONLY with Non-Conforming Datasets.
+The specified bytes are located in the dataset at the start of where the chunk of samples referenced by this Captures Segment would otherwise begin, and are not part of the time series sample data.
 This field is intended to identify either global (e.g.: header metadata from a MIDAS BLUE file, which would be included in the first Capture's metadata), or segment specific header data (e.g.: repeating frame information from a VRT raw data capture).
 If omitted, this value is considered to be zero.
 If this field is non-zero, the Dataset is by definition a Non-Conforming Dataset.

 For example, the below Metadata for a Non-Conforming Dataset contains two segments describing chunks of 8-bit complex samples (2 bytes per sample)